2025 MAMA Awards

-The 2025 MAMA Awards will take place on November 28 and 29 at the Kai Tak Stadium in Hong Kong.
-Actor and singer Park Bo-gum will host the first day of the show, while actress Kim Hye-soo will host the second day.
-It will be broadcast through Mnet, TVING, and will be livestreamed through HBO Max for the first time.
+The 2025 MAMA Awards took place on November 28 and 29 at the Kai Tak Stadium in Hong Kong.
+Actor and singer Park Bo-gum hosted the first day of the show, while actress Kim Hye-soo hosted the second day.
+Due to the Wang Fuk Court fire, several performances were either cancelled or revised to a more subdued production.
+It was broadcast through Mnet, TVING, and live stream through HBO Max for the first time.

 Background

-The ceremony is organized by CJ E&M through its music channel Mnet.
+The ceremony is organized by CJ ENM through its music channel Mnet.
 The theme for the 27th edition of the show is "Hear My Roar: uh-heung," a Korean expression meaning fun or excitement.

 Selection process

 All songs and albums that are eligible to be nominated must be released from October 1, 2024, to September 30, 2025.